Last revised August 13, 2021

 - From time to time, we may partner with another organization to promote one of our online actions to supporters of that organization.
 In those instances, we may share with that organization the information you entered on an action page.
 When we do that, we will give you a heads up by noting on the action page that the information may be shared with the other organization.

 - We may share information about action-takers with organizations that we think may interest our action-takers.
 If you prefer that we not include your information for sharing in this manner, contact our Member Services team at 1-800-289-3787 or firstname.lastname@example.org.
 (Allow up to 30 days for your information to be removed.)

 - We may also disclose your data if required to do so by law, such as to comply with a subpoena, court order, or government reporting obligation.

 Once you take action, we will send you emails about our work.
 To stop receiving emails, complete this form.

 The information you enter on a donation or payment page may be shared with third-party service providers (such as services that verify credit card data).

-We may give consultants and organizations working with us on specific projects temporary access to information about people who make donations or payments; they will not retain the information or contact the people whose information they have access to.
+We may give consultants and organizations working with us on specific projects temporary access to information (but not credit card information) about people who make donations or payments; they will not retain the information or contact the people whose information they have access to.